Mordecai’s 9 passing TDs send SMU past Houston 77-63

-DALLAS (AP)Tanner Mordecai set a school record with nine touchdown passes – seven coming in the first half – and SMU’s offense exploded for a 77-63 win over Houston on Saturday.
+DALLAS (AP)Tanner Mordecai set school and American Athletic Conference records with nine touchdown passes – an NCAA-record tying seven coming in the first half – and SMU’s offense exploded for a 77-63 win over Houston on Saturday.

 As a point of reference, Houston’s men’s basketball team beat SMU’s 75-61 on Feb.
 27.

-On the gridiron, their combined 140 points broke the NCAA single-scoring game record for two teams in regulation when Pitt beat Syracuse 76-61 on Nov.
-26, 2016 to combine for 137 points.
+On the gridiron, their combined 140 points set the NCAA single-game scoring record for two teams in regulation.
+The previous record of 137 points was set when Pitt beat Syracuse 76-61 on November 26, 2016.

-SMU reached school records with 77 points in a game, 11-total touchdowns, nine passing scored and 433 total yards in the first half.
+SMU reached school records with 77 points in a game (which tied the AAC record), 11-total touchdowns, nine passing scored and 433 total yards in the first half.

 The Mustangs (5-4, 3-2 American Athletic Conference) scored touchdowns on their first nine drives of the game and didn’t punt until their 10th drive with 5:30 left before the end of the third quarter.
-Mordecai also had a 2-yard touchdown run with 8:43 before halftime for a 35-21 lead.
+Mordecai also had a 2-yard touchdown run with 8:43 before halftime for a 35-21 lead and his 10 total TDs set new single-game program and conference records.

 The Mustangs needed to keep their foot on the pedal because Houston quarterback Clayton Tune did his best to keep the Cougars (5-4, 3-2) in it, throwing for seven touchdowns and running for another.